Camden County College: History

 In 1962, a New Jersey State law enabled the establishment of colleges by counties.
 Camden County created a college board in 1964 and a voter referendum, in 1965, approved the creation of a county college.
 In 1966, the Freeholders of Camden County charged Harry Benn, then secretary of the Camden County College Board, and a small commission to find land capable of maintaining a college in the central part of the county.
 The Salvatorian Fathers, who ran the Mother of the Savior Seminary, were looking to sell the land and close down the facility.
 Camden County College was established in 1967 on 320 acre of land which had belonged to the Mother of the Savior Seminary.

 The only surviving seminary building, Jefferson Hall, is used by Rutgers University's School of Health Professionals.
-Jefferson hall survived due its architecture, The Three buildings form an "U" shape with a small central courtyard.
+Jefferson hall survived due its architecture, The Three buildings form a "U" shape with a small central courtyard.
 The 1969 graduation commencement took place in the courtyard of the three major buildings.
 Currently, a small memorial to the Mother of the Savior Seminary resides in that courtyard.
 In 1967, Wilson Hall served as an administrative center, library, cafeteria and activity room.
 Jefferson Hall served as the main Science Building.
 Originally, there was a pond and creek on campus which later included a series of waterfalls, lounge beaches, and pedestrian walks.

 Otto R. Mauke was chosen to be the first president of the college in March 1967 and his staff moved into Washington Hall in June 1967.
-First Day of classes for the college was on September 25, 1967 only six months from the founding of the college.
+First Day of classes for the college was on September 25, 1967, only six months from the founding of the college.